zenoss/zenosslabs/docs/zenpack_taxonomy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Platform extensions are any implementations added to a ZenPack that doesn't fall
-into any of the previously-defined complexity subtypes.
+into any of the previously-defined complexity elements.
 Due to the flexibility
 of ZenPacks, these could be almost anything.

 The `DistributedCollector` example given below falls into this category because